submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 1) In the `shipyard` project, edit `package/Dockerfile.shipyard-dapper-base` and set `SUBCTL_VERSION` to the new version.

-2) Commit the change, create a pull request and merge it.
+2) Commit the change and create a pull request with the `test-projects` label so it runs the E2E tests on the consuming projects as well.
+After the tests successfully complete, have it merged.

 ### Step 6: Add release notes

-If this is a final release, add a section for it on this website's [release notes](../..//releases/) page.
+If this is a final release, add a section for it on this website's [release notes](../../releases/) page.

 1) Clone the [submariner-website](https://github.com/submariner-io/submariner-website) project.